mebaysan/mebaysan/README.md

 # Hello, I'm Baysan

 I describe myself as a lifelong learner.
 I believe that I can learn everything if I want to learn.
 Therefore, I don't scare to join new challenges to try myself on new technologies and different project scales.
 I have almost 3 years experience of professional working despite I am studying my last year in Management Information Systems.
-Currently, I work as a data analyst where I develop custom dashboards by using Python, creating machine learning models, mining a data warehouse to get insights from customer behaviors.
+Currently, I work as a business intelligence developer.

 Also, I work at my own enterprise which I created while my intern age to serve the customers as a digital agency including web development, creating dashboards, integrating 3rd party applications to the customers' applications, or developing new 3rd party applications to create bridges between the customers' applications and other 3rd party applications.